learn-co-students/triangle-classification-v-000/README.md

 3. `:scalene`

 * The `kind` method should raise a custom error, `TriangleError` if the triangle is invalid.
 Check out the hint below to understand what makes a triangle invalid.
 Write a custom error class, `TriangleError` and inherit it from `StandardError`.
-This custom error class should be defined in the same file at the `Triangle` class, but *outside of the class definition of `Triangle`.
+This custom error class should be defined in the same file as the `Triangle` class, but outside of the class definition of `Triangle`.
 Like this:

 ```ruby
 # lib/triangle.rb